HS-STaR: Hierarchical Sampling for Self-Taught Reasoners via Difficulty Estimation and Budget Reallocation: Introduction

 Building on previous efforts, recent work has focused on enhancing STaRs by leveraging additional reward models, which can be categorized into two main directions.
 One line of work, known as \textit{reward-guided selection}, introduces an auxiliary reward model to re-rank or filter responses based on their estimated quality, encouraging the model to exploit higher-quality trajectories~\cite{yang2024qwen25mathtechnicalreportmathematical,zeng2025bstar,tu2025enhancingllmreasoningiterative}.
 Another line of work, \textit{reward-guided decoding}, leverages Monte Carlo Tree Search (MCTS), in which a process reward model (PRM)~\cite{wang-etal-2024-math} is trained and used to guide the decoding process, aiming to improve both final answer accuracy and the quality of intermediate reasoning steps~\cite{zhang2024restmcts, chen2024alphamath}.

 However, these studies primarily focus on response quality through such reward-guided approaches, neglecting the utility of the problems themselves.
-Specifically, a uniform allocation of sampling budget across all problems fails to account for the varying difficulty levels of individual problems and their differential impacts on the learning process~\cite{zhu2024_exploring_learning_difficulty_of_data}.\footnote{In this study, the sampling budget refers to the number of generated responses.
-Sampling is the primary bottleneck in STaRs, as it requires auto-regressive decoding.} This issue raises two critical questions: \textit{(i)} \textit{Profiling:} \textit{Which difficulty level of problems are most beneficial for self-taught reasoners?} Intuitively, problems that are too simple provide limited learning value, while those that are overly challenging may either waste sampling resources by requiring numerous attempts to generate correct responses or be beyond the model’s capabilities, hindering effective learning. \textit{(ii) Allocation: How can sampling resources be allocated to maximize the utility of valuable problems?} Given the high expense of sampling, it is essential to identify and prioritize high-utility problems to optimize the trade-off between resource usage and performance improvement.
+Specifically, a uniform allocation of sampling budget across all problems fails to account for the varying difficulty levels of individual problems and their differential impacts on the learning process~\cite{zhu2024_exploring_learning_difficulty_of_data}.
+Since auto-regressive decoding is the principal bottleneck in STaRs, such an indiscriminate allocation strategy is highly inefficient.
+This issue raises two critical questions: \textit{(i)} \textit{Profiling:} \textit{Which difficulty level of problems are most beneficial for self-taught reasoners?} Intuitively, problems that are too simple provide limited learning value, while those that are overly challenging may either waste sampling resources by requiring numerous attempts to generate correct responses or be beyond the model’s capabilities, hindering effective learning. \textit{(ii) Allocation: How can sampling resources be allocated to maximize the utility of valuable problems?} Given the high expense of sampling, it is essential to identify and prioritize high-utility problems to optimize the trade-off between resource usage and performance improvement.

-To address these questions, we first conduct a pilot study to analyze the utility of problems across varying difficulty levels (see Sec.~\ref{sec: pilot} for details).
+To address these questions, we first conduct a pilot study to analyze the utility of problems across varying difficulty levels (see Sec.~\ref{sec:pilot} for details).
 We begin by defining model-specific problem difficulty based on the accuracy over multiple sampling attempts~\cite{snell2025scaling, tong_dart_math}.
 As depicted in Fig.~\ref{fig:intro_benchmark_compact}, we observe that training solely on either \textit{Inlier} or \textit{Outlier} problems leads to a significant decline in performance, whereas training exclusively on \textit{Boundary} problems yields even better results than using the full set of problems.
 Furthermore, allocating additional sampling budget to these \textit{Boundary} problems for self-training substantially improves model performance, which underscores their importance in guiding more effective learning in STaRs.